google-marketing-solutions/gps_building_blocks/py/gps_building_blocks/analysis/exp_design/README.md

     confidence_level_percentages=(90, 95))
 ```

-**Expected output:** a Pandas dataframe with the following columns containing
+**Expected output:** a Pandas Dataframe with the following columns containing
 statistical sample size for each bin for each combination of uplift_percentage,
 statistical power and statistical confidence level.